 - How are you going to lay out the cards?

-Once you know what the cards are going to answer, how many you are going to use, and how you will lay out the cards, use your Tarot journal to write down the details about what each card represents.
+Once you know what the cards will answer, how many you will use, and how you will lay out the cards, use your Tarot journal to write down the details about what each card represents.